Filing for Bankruptcy in South Carolina (SC)

 You can expect creditors to call until you file.
 It's usually best to ignore them because telling creditors about your bankruptcy can encourage them to take more drastic collection steps before losing the right to collect altogether.
 However, if you hire counsel and refer creditors to your lawyer, they'll have to stop calling you.

 Are you curious whether your case is simple enough to file yourself?
-Our quiz will help you identify potential complications while educating you about the bankruptcy process.
+Our quiz will help you identify potential complications while educating you about bankruptcy.
 You'll find it here: Do I Need a Lawyer to File for Bankruptcy?

-Now that you've decided to file, the fun begins!
+Once you decide to file, the fun begins!
 Well, not really.
-The first step—gathering your financial information—can be a bit of a chore.
-But using our bankruptcy document checklist should help you organize the things you (or your attorney) will need.
+You'll start by gathering your financial information, which can take time.
+But our bankruptcy document checklist should help you organize what you or your attorney will need.

 Bankruptcy Document Checklist

-Your case starts when you file your paperwork with the local bankruptcy court and either pay the filing fee or request a fee waiver.
+Your case starts when you file your paperwork with the local bankruptcy court.
 You'll find the court's local rules and instructions for filing your paperwork in the proper location on the South Carolina Bankruptcy Court website (click on "Filing Without an Attorney").
 The addresses for South Carolina's three bankruptcy courts are below.

 Charleston